MannyASM/TK4-and-z-OS-Assembler-Comparison/README.md

 HIGH LEVEL PROCESS

-The program was submitted via the SYSIN card within the JCL.
-Most of the program comes directly from the original ASSIST teaching manual (Assembler Language with Assist - 1976).
-Two numbers are added and the result is stored in a storage location named WORD3.
+The program was submitted via the SYSIN (see JCL modules).
+It is a very simple program, and it originates from the ASSIST teaching manual (Assembler Language with Assist - 1976).
+Basically, two numbers are added and the result is stored in a storage location named WORD3.
 To investigate storage, the SNAP command is used.

 MODULES